 The mattress comes in four firmness options: Soft, Luxury Firm, Firm, and Plus.
 The latter is designed especially for people weighing 300 pounds and above.
-This means it can withstand larger loads for a longer time without sagging.
-Plus, it is really firm, but heavier sleepers will feel it as a comfortable level of 6–7 out of 10.
+This means it can withstand larger loads for a long time without sagging.
+Plus, it is quite firm, but heavier sleepers will feel it as a comfortable level of 6–7 out of 10.

-Thus, the Winkbeds is a great Cal King mattress for heavy couples, as well as for most sleepers out there due to the range of options and an overall balanced feel.
+Thus, the Winkbeds is a great Cal King mattress for heavyy couples, as well as for most sleepers out there, due to the range of options and an overall balanced feel.

 How Did California King Beds Appear?

-California King is the only location-driven bed name in America so far.
+The California King is the only location-driven bed name in America so far..

 But there are no kings in California, right?

 Let’s find out.